-Asset protection is a concept to guard one’s wealth.
 Asset protection is a component of financial planning intended to protect your assets from creditor claims.
 Individuals and business entities use asset protection techniques to limit creditors’ access to certain valuable assets while operating within the bounds of debtor-creditor law.
+Learn more.

-Depending on the assets that the deceased left you may need to apply for a grant of representation (often commonly referred to as a grant of probate) from the probate registry before you are able to deal with any of the deceased assets.
+Depending on the assets left to you by the deceased in their will, you may need to apply for a grant of representation (often commonly referred to as a grant of probate) from the probate registry before you are able to deal with any of the deceased assets.
 You may have inheritance tax to pay and complex forms to complete.
+Learn more.

-We can assist business owners with planning for the future, and ensuring individual directors have planned their estates complying with shareholder agreements and at the same time limiting their own exposure to tax.
+We can assist business owners with planning for the future, ensuring individual directors have planned their estates to comply with shareholder agreements and at the same time limiting their own exposure to tax.
+Learn more.

 Equity release refers to a range of products that allow you to access the ‘cash’ (equity) that is tied up in your home.
-If you are over the age of 55, you can take the money you release either as a lump sum or in several smaller amounts or even as a combination of both.
-It is a great legal tool when used to it’s full potential.
+If you are over the age of 55, you can take the money you release either as a lump sum, in several smaller amounts or even as a combination of both.
+It is a great legal tool when used to its full potential.
+Learn more.

-A lasting power of attorney (LPA) is a legal document that allows you to appoint one or more people (known as ‘attorneys’).
-It gives them the power to help you make decisions or to make decisions on your behalf when dealing with third parties such as with the local council, banks and in some cases where you live.
+A lasting power of attorney (LPA) is a legal document that allows you to appoint one or more people (known as ‘attorneys’) to help you make decisions or to make decisions on your behalf when dealing with third parties such as with the local council, banks and in some cases, where you live.
 It’s particularly important for business owners and trustees of Self Administered Pensions.
+Learn more.

 This is a broad topic and there are many avenues one can explore.
-At RJS we have many legal tools and knowledge to guide you to making the best decisions.
-We have some brilliant associates in the form of accountants, financial advisors and even pension solutions who can also bring advise to the table.
+At RJS Solicitors, we have many legal tools and knowledge to guide you to making the best decisions.
+We have some brilliant associates in the form of accountants, financial advisors and even pension solicitors who can also bring advice to the table.
+Learn more.